taiki-e/create-gh-release-action/README.md

 ## Compatibility

-This action has been tested for action runners hosted by GitHub.
+This action has been tested for GitHub-hosted runners (Ubuntu, macOS, Windows).
-To use this action in self-hosted runners or in containers, you will need to install at least the following:
+To use this action in self-hosted runners or in containers, at least the following tools are required:

 - bash, GNU Coreutils, GNU grep, GNU tar
 - curl